adobe-type-tools/kernDump/README.md

 By default, the output is an interactive html `canvas`, for exploration of the kerning map.
 Use `pixel` or `svg` formats to obtain a fingerprint of the kerning data.

+An optional glyph list can be supplied (one glyph name per line), which will influence the size of the kerning map, and override the built-in glyph order.

 __Environment:__ command line